paritytech/cumulus/README.md

 ```

 #### External Relaychain Node
-You can connect to an external relaychain node via websocket RPC by using the  `--relay-chain-rpc-urls ws://<url>:<port>` command line argument.
-The specified remote node will be used to perform runtime calls and fetch information about new/best/finalized blocks from the relaychain.
+You can connect to an external relaychain node via websocket RPC by using the  `--relay-chain-rpc-urls` command line argument.
+This option accepts one or more space-separated websocket URLs to a full relay chain node.
+By default only the first URL will be used, with the rest acting as a backup in case the connection to the first node will be lost.

-Parachain nodes using this feature are generally more light-weight since it does not need to sync the relaychain.
-You can specify multiple websocket addresses to provide backup nodes.
-In case of connection loss, the parachain node will switch to the next node in the list.
+Parachain nodes using this feature won't have to fully sync with the relay chain to work, so in general they will use significantly less system resources.

-**Note:** At this time parachain nodes will still spawn a minimal relaychain node in-process.
-The minimal relaychain node contains only a subset of the polkadot subsystems and a separate substrate networking stack.
+**Note:** At this time any parachain nodes using this feature will still spawn a very cut down relaychain node in-process, hence even though they lack the majority of normal Polkadot subsystems they will still need to be able to directly connect to the relay chain network.
 ##### Example command
 ```shell=
 #                                                                                    Perform runtime calls and fetch                                                   Still required since we connect